World stocks inch up on increasing bets on faster economic recovery

 MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.2%, with Hong Kong leading the gains.

 “Most market participants and policy-makers have been surprised by the speed of the recovery.
-On our estimates, the U.S. economy will reach pre-COVID-19 output levels by the current quarter,” said Chetan Ahya, global head of economics, in a note.
+On our estimates, the U.S. economy will reach pre-COVID-19 output levels by the current quarter,” said Chetan Ahya, global head of economics at Morgan Stanley in New York, in a note.

 “Fiscal policy is doing much more than fill the output hole.
 Transfers to households have already exceeded the income lost in the recession.
 As reopening gathers pace, the labour market is poised for a sharp rebound.”